 An intensive study of literature written by women, emphasizing representations of gender in different cultural and aesthetic contexts and exploring the unique contributions and genres particular to women's writing.
-Prerequisite: Eng 201.
+Prerequisite: Eng 201 or CEng 201 or 202.

 Eng 382 Postcolonial Literature A